Orcus-IRL/Pandas/README.md

 I am a beginner in pandas and will be uploading daily topics based on pandas to this repository.
 Each topic will cover a different aspect of pandas, from basic data manipulation to more advanced techniques.
 The goal is to build a comprehensive collection of tutorials that can help anyone learn and master pandas.

-## Topics Covered and to be Covered
+## Topics Covered

 - Data Inspection
 - Data Cleaning
-- Data Transformation
-- Data Aggregation
-- Data Visualization
+- Data Analyzing
-- And much more!

 ## Getting Started